python/importlib_metadata/docs/using.rst

  Using :mod:`!importlib_metadata`
 =================================

-``importlib_metadata`` is a library that provides for access to installed package metadata.
+``importlib_metadata`` is a library that provides access to installed package metadata, such as its entry points or its top-level name.
 Built in part on Python's import system, this library intends to replace similar functionality in the `entry point API`_ and `metadata API`_ of ``pkg_resources``.
-Along with :mod:`importlib.resources` (with new features backported to :doc:`importlib_resources <importlib_resources:index>`), this package can eliminate the need to use the older and less efficient
+Along with :mod:`importlib.resources`, this package can eliminate the need to use the older and less efficient ``pkg_resources`` package.
-``pkg_resources`` package.

 By "installed package" we generally mean a third-party package installed into